 Who are we?

 A career in medicine can be challenging as well as rewarding.
-We're here to make sure you – now as a medical students and in the future as a doctor – have the right training, experience and support to deliver high quality care.
+We're here to make sure that you – now as a medical students and in the future as a doctor – have the right training, experience and support to deliver high quality patient care.